majirosstefan/majirosstefan/README.md

 - Spent 3 years in Accenture, in multiple teams.
 Worked with server-side java, AWS (SNS mostly), ReactJS,  and React Native.
 Then I decided to specialize in RN.
 Experienced with setting CI for mobile, integrating 3rd party SDK into React Native, working with design files from Sketch / Figma.

-- From 2020, I am working as remote contractor through my own dev studio for clients that need mobile first marketplaces w/ technology like Stripe, Plaid, AWS Services + AWS Amplify, Firebase, React Native (+ little of React Native in web).
+- From 2020, I am working as remote contractor through my own dev studio for clients that need mobile first marketplaces w/ technology like Stripe, Plaid, AWS Services, AWS Amplify, Firebase, React Native (+ little of React Native in web).

 > Sectors: Worked with biometrics, CQRS systems, digital identity, retail, influencer marketing, social network MVPs